National League East capsules

 Rotation: RH Max Scherzer (20-7, 2.96 ERA, 284 Ks, 228 1/3 IP, NL Cy Young Award), RH Stephen Strasburg (15-4, 3.60), RH Tanner Roark (16-10, 2.83), LH Gio Gonzalez (11-11, 4.57), RH Joe Ross (7-5, 3.43).

 Hot Spot: Bullpen.
-With Melancon gone to the San Francisco Giants as a free agent, and a failed bid to sign Kenley Jansen away from the Los Angeles Dodgers, the Nationals appear set to begin the season without an established, experienced closer.
-Folks such as Kelley, Treinen and Glover entered spring training with an opportunity to seize the job, but as of 1
+With Melancon gone to the San Francisco Giants as a free agent, and a failed bid to sign Kenley Jansen away from the Los Angeles Dodgers, the Nationals are opening the season without an established, experienced closer.
+Instead, it will be Treinen, he of the 98 mph, groundball-inducing sinker — and one career save.
+Washington has had back-end-of-the-bullpen issues in past Octobers, so if things don't work out with Treinen, perhaps GM Mike Rizzo will look to make yet another deal for a ninth-inning man around the trade deadline.

 Outlook: The lineup is probably as good as it's ever been, especially if Harper and Zimmerman bounce back from down years and Turner comes even close to replicating what he did as runner-up for NL Rookie of the Year while learning a new position,